 • Social media marketing campaigns – use eye-catching visuals captioned with the main message, immediately followed by supporting information.

-• Client presentations – articulating your main points early on immediately conveys you know what you’re talking about, allowing you to draw potential clients in.
+• Client presentations – articulating your main points early on immediately conveys that you know what you’re talking about, allowing you to draw potential clients in.

 When is BLUF not appropriate to use?